mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 thumbnail: /images/bird_tn.webp
 tags: ["C++"]
 categories: "C++"
+summary: "Inheritance is the mechanism that the attributes and methods of a base class are passed to a derived class.
+Here, all useful details of C++ inheritance are mentioned with examples. "
 ---
 ## Inheritance

 Inheritance is the mechanism that the attributes and methods of a base class are passed to a derived class.
+Here, all useful details of C++ inheritance are mentioned with examples.

 ```cpp
 class Base{